thurstinn/Pizza-Planet-E-Commerce_Node.js/README.md

         );
         ```

-    * Now you can login with those credentials to be directed to the admin panel.
+    * Now you can login with those credentials to be directed to the Admin Panel.